So where were we…

 At this point, I would sleep on a bus stop bench on Las Vegas Boulevard before staying at the Desert Inn.

-At this session, Steve Wynn is sitting at a table along with the president of AOL.
-In rocks, Michael Milken and he takes the microphone.
+At this session, Steve Wynn, along with the president of AOL, is sitting at a table.
+In walks Michael Milken and he takes the microphone.

 Milken introduced the speakers and asked Steve if he would share his Burgess Shale story.